10 Surprising Marketplace Niches You Would Never Think Of

 See 10 these niche areas that have hit a jackpot in terms of catering to their clients:

-Despite high saturation of this market, we surely haven’t seen everything yet.
+Despite the high saturation of this market, we surely haven’t seen everything yet.
 An emerging online marketplace can break through stiff competition by focusing on factors other than products.
 See how streetwear marketplace Stockx adds a bit of thrill to the shopping experience with their stock market-like transaction model, or how Threadless determines its product line based on the results of online design competitions.
 In turn, Craftsvilla goes strictly regional, focusing solely on ethnic Indian fashion, and GoTrendier, a second-hand fashion platform targets Spanish-speaking users only.

 The popularity of unique handicraft gifts marketplaces like Notonthehighstreet or independent artisan services, such as Floom proves that the market for products and services to make “the special occasion” even more special must be treated as a potential money maker.
 What can turn out a game-changer here is an online marketplace proposal for culturally-specific events, such as Shaadimagic, an Indian wedding marketplace-cum-cultural guide, or yet untapped occasions, such as funerals.
 See how Beyond and Funeral Market Place do it: apart from the usual merchandise and accessories, both offer a range of services, including memorial tattoos.

 The need to express personal style apart from fashion is also a never-ending fodder for e-commerce.
 Niche platforms encourage customization of anything and everything, from MojiLaLa custom-made emoji stickers, to personalized accessories offered by Artistmarketplace, to bespoke jewellery available at CustomMade.
 Similarly, once the modest idea of marketplace for furniture has now turned into an entire niche for fancy house redecoration.
 For example, Fasadio delivers designs, materials, professional supervision and cost estimation for house exterior, while Houzz focuses on the interior, connecting designers, contractors and manufacturers.